Sebastian Ofner

 Sebastian Ofner (born 12 May 1996) is an Austrian professional tennis player.
-He has a career high ATP singles ranking of World No. 126 achieved on 6 May 2019.
-He was a semifinalist at the 2017 Generali Open Kitzbühel in his home country.
+He has a career high ATP singles ranking of World No. 37 achieved on 8 January 2024.
+He is currently the No. 2 Austrian player.

 Professional career

 2017: ATP and Grand Slam debut at Wimbledon & third round

 Ofner made his ATP main draw debut at the 2017 Wimbledon Championships after going through qualifying, defeating Kimmer Coppejans, Miljan Zekić and Jay Clarke.
 In the first round, he beat Thomaz Bellucci in straight sets.
 In the next round, he upset world No. 18 Jack Sock in a five-setter.

 In August, Ofner caused another surprise in front of his home crowd at the 2017 Generali Open Kitzbühel by defeating first seed Pablo Cuevas as a wildcard in the second round.
 He then won over Renzo Olivo to reach the semifinals where he fell to João Sousa.

-2018: Maiden Challenger title
+2018–2022: Maiden Challenger title, French Open debut

-Ofner won his maiden ATP Challenger title at the President's Cup in Astana.
+Ofner won his maiden ATP Challenger title at the 2018 President's Cup in Astana.